Ghilt/Listen/README.md

 It will multiply the input to the program by two 3 times.
 The resulting stack will have 4 lists, the original one and then the 3 results of the 3 function contexts.

+The final thing to say about function contexts is that if the first one of a program will add the current list provider function (`_`) silently at the start.
+This has the effect that if you do not want this optimization you have to cancel out of it by starting your program with the end-function character (`;`).

 #### Configuration values

 Some context functions take configuration values to modify their behavior.
 The values are then taken in order from after the list provider.
 If the context function requires two configuration values it will use the first two values and discard the rest.
 Regular functions can not have any configuration values.